-A good request for proposal is needed to acquire a top-notch management service for your association.
-RFPs typically contain a complete overview of your HOA’s history including detailed documents and financial statements.
-Supplying comprehensive and accurate information in your RFP will directly affect the quality of the proposals you will receive from association management firms.
+An RFP typically contains a complete overview of your HOA’s history, including detailed documents and financial statements.
+Supplying comprehensive and accurate information in your association RFP will directly affect the quality of the proposals you will receive from association management firms.

 - Is the association incorporated?
 If so, in what state?